kilavila/kilavila/README.md

 Fullstack Developer
 -------------------

-LunarVim > VS Code
+Neovim <3

 *   🌍  I'm based in Bergen, Norway
 *   ✉️  You can contact me at [christer.kilavik@protonmail.com](mailto:christer.kilavik@protonmail.com)
-*   🚀  I'm currently working on a few bash scripts
+*   🚀  I'm currently working on Vim and Neovim configuration
-*   🧠  I'm learning more about bash scripting and how to be more productive in the terminal
+*   🧠  I'm learning more about VimScript, Lua and terminal applications
-*   🤝  I'm open to collaborating on small but interesting projects(like the regex builder^)
+*   🤝  I'm open to collaborating on small but interesting projects

 ### Skills
 <p align="left">